obonaventure/cnp3/book/application/email.rst

  +----------------+----------------------------------------------------------+

-.. comment:: I have made the "sequence of bytes" described below singular.
-You originally had "are" instead of "is", so I'm not sure if you want plural or singular.
-Minor point.

 The last point to be discussed about `base64` is what happens when the length of the sequence of bytes to be encoded is not a multiple of three.
 In this case, the last group of bytes may contain one or two bytes instead of three. `Base64` reserves the `=` character as a padding character.
 This character is used twice when the last group contains two bytes and once when it contains one byte as illustrated by the two examples below.

  +----------------+-----------------------+